ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This corresponds to the attestation target or the submodule.
 If all of the indicated target is not covered, the measurement must indicate partial.

-1 -- all
+1 -- all:
 : Indicates all the software has been verified, for example, all the software in the attestation target or the submodule

-2 -- firmware
+2 -- firmware:
 : Indicates all of and only the firmware

-3 -- kernel
+3 -- kernel:
 : Refers to all of the most-privileged software, for example the Linux kernel

-4 -- privileged
+4 -- privileged:
 : Refers to all of the software used by the root, system or administrative account

-5 -- system-libs
+5 -- system-libs:
 : Refers to all of the system libraries that are broadly shared and used by applications and such

-6 -- partial
+6 -- partial:
 : Some other partial set of the software

 ### Results
 This describes the result of the measurement and also the comparison to Reference Values.

-1 -- verificaton-not-run
+1 -- verification-not-run:
-: Indicates no attempt was made to run the verification
+: Indicates that no attempt was made to run the verification

-2 -- verification-indeterminite
+2 -- verification-indeterminite:
 : The verification was attempted, but it did not produce a result; perhaps it ran out of memory, the battery died or such

-3 -- verification-failed
+3 -- verification-failed:
 : The verification ran to completion, the comparison was completed and did not compare correctly to the Reference Values

-4 -- fully-verified
+4 -- fully-verified:
 : The verification ran to completion and all measurements compared correctly to Reference Values

-5 -- partially-verified
+5 -- partially-verified:
-: The verification ran to completion and some, but not all measurements compared correctly to Reference Values
+: The verification ran to completion and some, but not all, measurements compared correctly to Reference Values

 ### Objective Name